Catch-up learning camp for children across India

 Final week showcasing the results of their progress.

-- These are followed by storytelling and discussions that lead into writing activities.
-To make storytelling sessions more participative, volunteers have access to a repository of audio stories called the Kahani Train, which are also available on an open platform.
+- These were followed by storytelling and discussions that led into writing activities.
+To make storytelling sessions more participative, volunteers got access to a repository of audio stories called the Kahani Train, available on an open platform.

-- The focus then shifts to letters and words, with games like Bara-khadi enhancing learning.
-Each child creates a comprehensive dictionary with words, meanings, sentences, and pictures.
+- The focus then shifted to letters and words, with games like Bara-khadi enhancing learning.
+Each child created a comprehensive dictionary with words, meanings, sentences, and pictures.

-- The camp concludes with math word problems.
+- The camp concluded with math word problems.